 The optimal mix depends on your province, income level, and personal circumstances.
 We model different scenarios and show the tax impact of various salary/dividend combinations, including CPP implications.

 Let's have a strategic conversation about your practice.
-We'll analyze your structure, identify optimization opportunities, and show you exactly how much you can save through coordinated tax planning.
+We'll analyze your structure, identify optimization opportunities, and show you exactly how much you can save.